 These globe valves are manual operated.
 To close, turn handwheel (part 3) in a clockwise direction; to open, turn the handwheel (part 3) in a counterclockwise direction.
+INSPECTION:

 Periodical inspection and preventative maintenance is not required other than stem (part 14) lubrication per recommendations on page 15.
-REPAIR PARTS:

 All parts are shown on this page.
-When ordering repair parts, be sure to give the figure number, size,, serial number and material.
-Also give the disc material when a composition is used; if applicable, metal when other than standard.
-PROCEDURES FOR REPAIR: (CAUTION: See note 7 on page 15)
+When ordering repair parts, be sure to give figure number, size and material.
+Also disc material when a composition is used; if applicable, metal other than standard.
+PROCEDURE FOR REPAIRING: (CAUTION: See note 7 on page 15)

-- Stuffing Box Leakage-If there is leakage around the stuffing box, it is 1. necessary to adjust or replace the packing.
+1. Stuffing Box Leakage-If there is leakage around the stuffing box when operating the valve, it is necessary to adjust or replace the packing.
 Leakage would not show when the valve is completely opened or closed.
-To adjust the packing, tighten the gland nuts (part 5) $\frac{1}{4}$ turn alternately until leakage stops.
+To adjust the packing, turn the packing gland nuts (part 5) clockwise and alternately, with not more than 1/4 turn on each until leakage stops.
 If leakage continues, it is necessary to replace the packing.
+Caution: If valve is under pressure, it must be completely opened or closed.
+We recommend the valve be depressurized before repacking.

-Caution: The valve should not be under pressure when replacing the packing.
-For split packing only: - Remove packing gland nuts (part 5). а - Raise gland flange (part 6) and gland follower (part 7), and remove b. packing (part 8) with packing hooks. - Install new packing (part 8).
-Packing is cut and when installing c. make sure ends meet snugly - d.
-Replace packing gland follower (part 7) and packing gland flange (part 6). - Tighten packing gland nuts (part 5 evenly on both sides pull e. down snug - not tight. - NOTE: When solid packing is used follow step 3 below. - Seat Leakage If the valve seat leaks, it will be necessary to replace the disc (part 16), or Hi-Lo disc assembly (part 22, 23, 24, 25), or composition disc (part 27).
+For split packing only: a. remove packing gland nuts (part 5).

+b. raise gland flange (part 6) and gland follower (part 7), and remove packing (part 8) with packing hooks.

+c. install new packing (part 8).
+Packing is cut and when installing make sure ends meet snugly d. replace packing gland follower (part 7) and packing gland flange (part 6).

+e. tighten packing gland nuts (part 5) evenly on both sides

+- pull down snug - not tight.

+NOTE: When solid packing is used follow step 3 below.

+2. Seat Leakage - If the valve seat leaks, it will be necessary to replace the disc (part 16), or Hi-Lo disc assembly (part 10).
+22, 23, 24, 25), or composition disc (part 27).
 Pressure must be completely removed before removing disc.
 Refinish the seat in body with a seating tool.

+a. open valve.

-Open valve. a. - Remove body-to-bonnet nuts (part 17) from bolts (part 18). b.
-Complete assembly can now be lifted out of the valve body (part 20 or 21). - Run the stem (part 14) down by turning in a clockwise direction. c. - d.
-Remove disc (part 16) or disc assemblies from the stem.
+b. remove body-to-bonnet nuts (part 17) from bolts (part 18).
+Complete assembly can now be lifted out of the valve body (part 20 or 21).

+c. run the stem (part 14) down by turning in a clockwise

+direction.

+remove disc (part 16) or disc assemblies from the stem.
 Disc Nut Type: remove the stem (part 14) from the bonnet (part 13).
-Secure disc locknut (part 15) by holding to square flats provided.
+Secure disc locknut (part 15) in a vise by holding to square flats provided.
 Turn disc (part 16) counterclockwise with adjustable wrench until disengaged from the disc locknut.
 Replace disc.

-- Handwheel Nut 1.

-- Identification Plate 2.

-- 3. Handwheel

-- Yoke Bushing 4.
-5.

-- Gland Eyebolt Nut

-- 6. Gland Flange Gland Follower

-- 7. 8.
-Packing

-- 9. Lubricant Fitting

-- 10. Headless Set Screw

-- 11. Gland Eyebolt

-- 12. Gland Eyebolt Pin

-- 13 Yoke

-- 14. Stem

-- 15.

-- Disc Locknut 16.
-Disc

-- Yoke Bolt Nut 17

-- 18. Yoke Bolt

-- 19. Gasket

-- 20. Body - Threaded Ends

-- Body Flanged Ends 21

-- 22 Disc Holder - Hi-Lo

-- 23. Non-Metallic Disc - Hi-Lo

-- 24. Disc Plate - Hi-Lo

-- Disc Nut Hi-Lo 25

-- 26. Disc Holder - Composition Disc

-- 27 Composition Disc

-- 28 Disc Plate - Composition Disc

-- 29 Disc Nut - Composition Disc

 Composition Type: remove the stem (part 14) from the bonnet (part 13).
 Secure disc holder (part 26) in jaws of vise on flats provided.
-Remove disc nut (part 29), with adjustable wrench, but turning counterclockwise.
+Remove disc nut (part 29), with adjustable wrench, by turning counterclockwise.
 Remove disc (part 27) from recess in bottom of disc holder and replace with new.
 Hi-Lo Type: remove the stem (part 14) from the bonnet (part 13).
 Secure disc locknut (part 15) in jaws of vise on flats provided.
 Remove disc assembly (part 22, 23, 24, 25) with adjustable wrench by turning counterclockwise.
 Replace disc assembly by securing disc holder (part 22) in disc locknut (part 15).